surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.16.3-rc.2 =
+= 6.17.0-dev.1 =

-(2020/01/12) Renamed the 'SSO' menu page to 'SSO Settings'.
-Updated the SSO sub-menu sorting to use the translated sub-menu item names.
+(2020/01/13) Updated the SSO sub-menu sorting to use the translated sub-menu item names.
 Re-added post cache clearing for W3 Total Cache when a post ID is updated.

 = 6.16.2 =